 'Suvoyuki Day' Celebrates Hopi Partners

-There will be dancers, traditional food and tours on Saturday, Aug.
-2 at Homolovi State Park.
+Dancers, traditional food and tours are on Aug.
+3 agenda at Homolovi State Park.

 "Suvoyuki" translated in the Hopi language means to accomplish work through a "joint effort."
 "Suvoyuki Day" is an open house on Saturday, Aug.
-2 from 8 a.m. to 3 p.m. at Homolovi State Park that celebrates the partners who have helped to protect and save Homolovi-area archaeological and cultural sites from destruction.
+3 from 8 a.m. to 3 p.m. at Homolovi State Park that celebrates the partners who have helped to protect and save Homolovi area archaeological and cultural sites from destruction.

-There will be activities throughout the day, including special archaeological site tours.
+There will be activities throughout the day including special archaeological site tours held at 9 a.m., 11 a.m. and 1 p.m.
 Cultural artists and demonstrators will also be on hand.
 The Homolovi Dancers will perform two dances at the event.
 The corn-roasting pit will be opened at 8 a.m. and will start the day's activities.

 Reservations for camping can be made 24-hours-a-day at AZStateParks.com or call the Reservation Call Center at (520) 586-2283 from 8 am to 5 pm MST 7 days a week.

-For information about all 27 Arizona State Parks, the Trails and Off-Highway Vehicle Programs and State Historic Preservation Office call (602) 542-4174 (outside of the Phoenix metro area call toll-free (800) 285-3703).
-Campsite reservations can be made online at AZStateParks.com or by calling the Reservation Call Center at (520) 586-2283.
-Open 7 days a week, from 8 a.m. to 5 p.m.
-MST.
-Follow AZStateParks on Twitter and Facebook.
+For information about all 27 Arizona State Parks, the Trails and Off-Highway Vehicle Programs and State Historic Preservation Office call (602) 542-4174 (outside of the Phoenix metro area call toll-free (800) 285-3703), visit the website and online camping reservations at http://www.AZStateParks.com, Twitter/Facebook AZStateParks.